X

 Jadeite Color

 Jadeite ranges in color.
 It occurs in green, white, orange, yellow, lavender, gray and black.
 The purest form of jadeite is white and as with other colored gemstones, colors are a result of impurities.
-The most highly valued jadeite is a vivid emerald green and is translucent.
+The most highly valued jadeite color is a vivid emerald green and is translucent.
 The emerald green hue is a result of chromium, which also gives emeralds their beautiful green color.
 Emerald green jadeite is known as imperial jadeite and only occurs in Burma (Myanmar).
 Jadeite can be more than one color in a single gem.
 Jadeite in which the color is evenly distributed is highly valued.
 However, color preferences vary depending on the region.
 For example, in the West, deep and vivid green jadeite is preferred, but in the Far East, pure white or yellow jadeite with a pink tone is prized, along with green imperial jadeite.

 Jadeite Clarity and Luster